Canadian slain in Istanbul attack was a young mother from Milton, Ont.

-Alaa Al-Muhandis, a Canadian woman from Milton, Ont., was killed in the brazen New Year’s Day terrorist attack on an Istanbul night club.
+Alaa Al-Muhandis, a Canadian woman from Milton, Ont., was killed in the brazen New Year’s Day terrorist attack on an Istanbul nightclub.

 Ms. Al-Muhandis was among the 39 slain in the attack, according to an official with knowledge of the matter who spoke on condtion of anonymity.